pgdr/talks/PITCHME.md

 +++

+Key problem: if `dispose` not called, resource leaked.

 If we forget to
 `1.`  close the file, we risk running out of OS file descriptors and die
 +++